-There is no denying that technology and the internet is going to play a huge part of our children's lives.
+There is no denying that technology and the internet are going to play a huge part in our children's lives.

 However, when it comes to keeping our children safe online, a brand new study has confirmed that for the most part, Irish parents feel like they don't know how to do this.

-Furthermore, the study, which was conducted in May of this year on behalf of the Vodafone Ireland Foundation, clearly revealed that Irish parents require increased support in this regard, with almost half of parents admiting they have turned to friends, family and other parents for advice on keeping their children safe online, and 85 percent saying they would welcome an increase in services, websites, talks and events for parents would play a key support role in them keeping their children safe online.
+Furthermore, the study, which was conducted on behalf of the Vodafone Ireland Foundation, clearly revealed that Irish parents require increased support in this regard, with almost half of parents admitting they have turned to friends, family and other parents for advice on keeping their children safe online, and 85 percent saying they would welcome an increase in services, websites, talks and events for parents would play a key support role in them keeping their children safe online.

 45 percent of parents asked admitted they are not happy with their child’s online usage with 17 percent confirming that their child had a negative experience online and a further 9 percent admitting they were uncertain as to whether their child had a negative experience or not.